Residence permits and visas

 Residence permit for looking for work after studies and research

 Researchers and higher education students have the opportunity to apply for a residence permit to remain in Sweden for 12 months following the completion of their research or studies to seek work, or examine the possibility of conducting business activities in the country.
-Please, note that if you get admitted to doctoral education or find a research job, you have to leave Sweden in order to get a new permit, see New rules for change of status
+Please, note that if you get admitted to doctoral education or find a research job, you have to leave Sweden in order to get a new permit, see Can I apply for a residence permit without leaving Sweden?

 Permanent residence permit (PUT)